First American to escape al-Qaida shares story of captivity

 “They sat me down and forced a car tire around my knees, which were bent up to my chin.
 Then they slid a bar through the tire to lock it into place,” he said.

 The next problem: when to go.
-They settled on 10 minutes before sunrise to avoid the intense night fighting and light of the day.
-It was Ramadan, a time of fasting and prayer, and Schrier expected their captors to be sleeping during the time of their escape.
+They settled on 10 minutes before sunrise to avoid the intense night fighting and light of day.
+It was Ramadan, a time of fasting and prayer, and Schrier expected their captors would be sleeping during their escape.
 The first attempt failed.
-Schrier tried sliding out with one arm over his head but was blocked by his shoulder.
-He panicked and put the wires back in place, and days later when he attempted a second escape his cellmate threatened to bang on the door.
+Schrier slid out with one arm over his head but was blocked by the arm of his other shoulder.
+Panicked, he put the wires back in place and vowed they'd try again later.
+On the second attempt, his cellmate threatened to bang on the door.

 “If you touch that window I’m going to knock on the door and I’m going to tell on you,” his cellmate said.

 “I was like, ‘You’re going to tell al-Qaida on me?
 What kind of American are you?
 What are you going to tell people when you go home?
 You’re endangering my life while I try to save yours,’” Schrier said.